kappa-db/multifeed-index/README.md

 - `cores`: a [multi-hypercore](https://github.com/noffle/multi-hypercore)
   instance
-- `map`: a mapping function, to be called on each node in the hypercores of `cores`.
-Expects params `(node, feed, seq, next)`. `next` should be called when you are done processing.
+- `batch`: a mapping function, to be called on 1+ nodes at a time in the hypercores of `cores`.
+Expects params `(nodes, feed, seq, next)`. `next` should be called when you are done processing.

 Optional `opts` include: